austinosborn/tekmetric-interview/README.md

 ### 7. **Exception Handling**
 - **Custom Exceptions**: Handles exceptions such as `NotFoundException` for better error management and user feedback.
 Any unexpected application error is returned as a 500 with a unique error ID, and is logged with the corresponding error to make debugging easier.

+### 8. **Swagger Documentation (OpenAPI Specification)**
+- **Annotation-based documentation**: Using the library `springdoc-openapi-starter-webmvc-ui`, we can use various annotations inside the controllers and within response/response payloads in order to easily generate Swagger documentation for the API.
+This resource for the application can be found at: http://localhost:8080/swagger-ui/index.html